-ISEP exchange is available to degree students of all disciplines who have studied at the University of Tampere for at least one academic year.
+ISEP exchange is available to degree students of all disciplines who have studied at Tampere University for at least one academic year.
 Currently, you can apply for ISEP exchange for one semester only.
 During your exchange period, you can study any discipline available at the universities participating in the programme, with the exception of clinical medicine.
-In addition to the United States, the ISEP programme can be used to apply for exchange in Canada, Autstralia, New Zealand and Africa, for example.
+In addition to the United States, the ISEP programme can be used to apply for exchange in Canada, Australia, New Zealand and Africa, for example.
 You cannot apply to European locations through the ISEP programme as a wealth of positions is available through the Erasmus+ exchange programme.
 In some case you may apply to Latin America and Asia as well.

 You cannot apply for the ISEP directly.
 Instead, applications must be submitted through the International Mobility Services of Tampere University.
 The application period for ISEP exchange takes place once a year in October–November, at the same time as the “Application I” period.

 Applying for the ISEP programme is a two-phase process.
 The first round of applications at Tampere University takes place in October–November, and only those approved from this round are eligible to apply for ISEP exchange through the ISEP Global Office, which coordinates the programme.